Online Geometric Covering and Piercing: Introduction

 \subsection{Related Work}

 In the offline setting, the piercing set problem is a well-studied problem~\cite{Chan03,EfratKNS00,KatzNS03}.
-For one-dimensional intervals, the minimum piercing set can be found in $O(n\log{ c^*})$, where $c^*$ is the size of the minimum piercing set~\cite{Nielsen00}.
-On the other hand, computing the minimum piercing set is NP-complete even for unit squares in the plane~\cite{GareyJ79}.
+For one-dimensional intervals, a minimum piercing set can be found in $O(n\log{ c})$ time, where $n$ is the number of one-dimensional intervals and $c$ is the size of a minimum piercing set~\cite{Nielsen00}.
+On the other hand, computing a minimum piercing set is NP-complete for unit squares~\cite{GareyJ79}.
 Chan~\cite{Chan03} proposed a polynomial-time approximation scheme for $\alpha$-fat convex objects.
-Katz et al.~\cite{KatzNS03} studied the problem in the dynamic setting for intervals.
+Though the piercing set problem is well-studied in the offline setup, surprisingly, there is a lack of study for this problem in other models.
+Katz et al.~\cite{KatzNS03} studied this problem for one-dimensional intervals in the dynamic setup.
+In this setup, the object can arrive as well as depart, but unlike the online model, here, the decisions can be reverted.
+For a set $\mathcal{S}$ of intervals in $\IR$, they proposed a linear-size dynamic data structure that allows computing a new minimum piercing set in $O\left(c(\mathcal{S}) \log |\mathcal{S}| \right)$ time per insertion or deletion, where $c(\mathcal{S})$ is the size of a minimum piercing set for $\mathcal{S}$.